Share this

 The hazards of failing to comply with regulations are getting more severe.
 Breaching the codes of conduct and agreements can lead to suspension or even termination.
 This includes cases where there is no verification of the required registration and reporting of defined clinical trials.

-However, if you take time to understand the regulatory environment, comply with all applicable regulations and best practices, and use the best and most modern tools and technologies available, you will be able to make your clinical trials run more smoothly.
+However, if you take time to understand the regulatory environment around clinical trials (including remote or decentralized clinical trials), and comply with all applicable regulations and best practices, you will be able to make your clinical trials run more smoothly.

 Share this